Home » Converting a Campervan: A Beginners Guide

 Several different terms are used to mean the same thing.

-The weight of a vehicle or trailer including the maximum load that can be carried safely when it’s being used on the road.
-This is also known as gross vehicle weight (GVW), permissible maximum weight or revenue weight.
+The maximum authorised mass is the weight of a vehicle or trailer, including the maximum load that can be carried safely when it’s being used on the road.
+This is also known as gross vehicle weight (GVW), max laden weight, permissible maximum weight, revenue weight, or even maximum technically permissible laden mass (MTPLM) in the case of factory fit motorhomes.

 If you haven’t started your conversion yet then now is the perfect time to think about weight.
 The importance of weight depends on the type vehicle you are going to convert:

-- LWB or fixed high top VW Transporter
+- Long Wheel Base (LWB) or fixed high top VW Transporter

 - Any LWB